Critical Minerals Recovery & Recycling

 Leverage artificial intelligence tools to improve sorting and recovery of critical minerals.

-* Critical minerals, as defined by the Department of Energy, include
+* Critical minerals, as defined by the U.S. Department of Energy, include

-• Any nonfuel mineral, element, substance, or material that the Secretary of Energy determines:
+• Any nonfuel mineral, element, substance, or material that DOE determines:

 • Has high risk for supply chain disruption; and